umee-network/umee.cc/content/pages/careers.md

 <details>
 <summary>Product Lead - Technical</summary>

-Umee is seeking a product lead to work with a cross functional team.
+UX is seeking a product lead to work with a cross functional team.
 The right candidate has 2+ years of product and technical engineering experience.
 The candidate should be well versed in blockchain architecture as well as all aspects of the technical stack.
 This role requires knowledge on both the development side as well as product management.

 Bonus if a candidate has experience in the Cosmos blockchain stack.